nabab/bbn/README.md

 #### After the route is found

 :arrow_right: An optional file `src/custom1.php` is included with an object `$bbn` available with property `mvc`
-:arrow_right: As we are not in CLI mode a session is started
+:arrow_right: If we are not in CLI mode a session is started
-:arrow_right: An optional file `src/custom2.php` is included with an object `$bbn` available with property `mvc`, `user` and `session` depending on the configuration
+:arrow_right: Still not in CLI mode an optional file `src/custom2.php` is included with an object `$bbn` available with property `mvc`, `user` and `session` depending on the configuration
 :arrow_right: The MVC includes the controller
 :arrow_right: Whatever output becomes the `content` property of the response object
 :arrow_right: An optional file `src/custom3.php` is included with an object `$bbn` available with the new property `obj` which will be the output